clamburger/ubersite-lite/docs/questionnaire.md

  * `Dropdown`: dropdown menu
 * `AnswerOptions`: an array of answers that the user will be able to choose from. **Required** if using AnswerType "Radio" or "Dropdown", ignored otherwise.
 * `AnswerOther`: if true, adds a single-line text input under the last radio button.
 Only valid for AnswerType "Radio".
 Note that this doesn't add a corresponding label, so you should include an "Other" option as the last AnswerOption if you use this. *Default: false*
+* `ColouredDropdown`: adds background colours (green/yellow/red) to dropdown options.
+A value of 1 will display green first, 2 will display green last, and 3 will display green in the middle.
+Only valid for AnswerType "Dropdown".

 # Things to note